cryostatio/cryostat-operator/docs/config.md

 ### JMX Credentials Database

 The Cryostat application must be provided with a password to encrypt saved JMX credentials in database.
-The user can specify the a secret containing the password entry with key `CRYOSTAT_JMX_CREDENTIALS_DB_PASSWORD`.
+The user can specify a secret containing the password entry with key `CRYOSTAT_JMX_CREDENTIALS_DB_PASSWORD`.
 The Cryostat application will use this password to encrypt saved JMX credentials in database.

 For example:
 ```yaml